SumoLogic/sumologic-documentation/docs/search/lookup-tables/create-a-lookup-table.md

 # Create a Lookup Table

-This page has instructions for creating and and managing Lookup Tables using the Sumo Logic UI.
+This section has instructions for creating and and managing Lookup Tables using the Sumo Logic UI.

 :::tip
 You can also use the [Lookups API](https://api.sumologic.com/docs/#tag/lookupManagement) to create and manage Lookup Tables.